vikwritescode/bp-debate-tracker/README.md

 - Add Individual Records
 - Delete Records
 - View Motions and Infoslides

-## Coming Soon
-- Display Average and Standard Deviation of Speaks
-- Automatic Categorisation of Motions
+- Automatic Categorisation of Debates

+## Planned
+- Improved Model for Speaker Categories
+- Some level of docker support for easy deployment

+## Instructions
+TODO
+- Ollama must be running in the background with `ollama serve`